Tom Postilio: Singing career

 Postilio won the Newsday Teen Talent Showcase in 1987.
 At 20, he toured internationally singing the Great American Songbook with the Glenn Miller Orchestra.
 He traveled with the group for one year, playing in venues in Europe, Asia, and the United States.
 He received a MAC Award for Outstanding New York Debut and the Backstage Bistro Award for Outstanding Vocalist.

 Postilio sang in the Oak Room at New York's Algonquin Hotel and was noted for his Frank Sinatra singing style.
 The New York Times stated, "his carefully syncopated phrasing and exuberance suggest a softened echo of the late-50s Sinatra in his swinging mode."
 He released two albums in the 1990s: What Matters Most (Elba, 1993); and Dream (DRG, 1998).
 After seeing Postilio perform in 1998, Regis Philbin stated on ABC TV's Regis & Kathie Lee, "he looks and sounds like a young Sinatra."
 His acclaim as a Sinatra-style singer led to his starring role in the Off-Broadway musical, Our Sinatra.

 He has appeared on The Today Show, PBS Great Performances, Showbiz Tonight, and BBC News.
 Postilio returned to the nightclub stage in 2011 with his show "This Time Around,” performed at Feinstein's at Loews Regency in New York.

+In 2018, Postilio and partner, Mickey Conlon, became one of New York's top real estate agents with a combined sales at $2 billion.